gpanders/vim-medieval/README.md

 ```
 ````

 The target of a block can also be a file.
-File output must be specfied using absolute paths.
-This is necessary to avoid ambiguity with names of other code blocks.
+If the target name contains a `/` character, it is assumed to be a file path.
 File paths can contain environment variables and tilde expansion.
 Example:

 ````markdown
 <!-- target: $HOME/squares.txt -->